RECENT POSTS

 Remember that the SSA is no longer taking walk-in appointments.
 If you need to meet with the Social Security Administration, you’ll need to schedule an appointment.
 Be sure to act quickly and schedule your appointment as soon as possible, as you may have to wait a few days or weeks for an available appointment.

-If your initial application gets denied, be sure to work with an experienced social security attorney to appeal the decision.
+If your initial application gets denied, contact Wettermark Keith’s social security disability lawyers to appeal the decision.
 It can be a complicated process to navigate on your own, so working with a skilled attorney will help ensure your appeal has the best possible chance of getting approved.

 As one of the top 100 disability law firms in the country, Wettermark Keith has the experience to help you appeal your SSDI denial and provide the necessary evidence to win your case.
-Reach out to our team to get started with your appeal process, and we’ll work with you every step of the way.
+With offices across Alabama, Tennessee, and Florida, we handle cases on a contingency fee basis, so you won’t pay anything out of pocket.
+Reach out to us for a free consultation to get started with your appeal process, and we’ll work with you every step of the way.

 Ready to work together?
 Contact us today for a free consultation.